lovodkin93/unanswerability/README.md

 This should save in the outdir folder two pt files - one starting with `un-answerable` and one starting with `answerable`.
 The former would be the model's responses for the un-answerable prompts, whereas the latter would be the model's responses for the answerable prompts.

-To evaluate the responses, follow the the instructions under [Evaluation](#evaluation).
+To evaluate the responses, follow the instructions under [Evaluation](#evaluation).

-Additionally, to visualize the embeddings, follow the **Visualize Embedding Space** instructions under the **Linear Classifiers** sub-section.
+Additionally, to visualize the embeddings, follow the instructions under [Visualize Embedding Space](#visualize-embedding-space).